Zena-Alsibaai/npx-card/README.md

 [Project details](https://github.com/becodeorg/LIE-Jepsen-4.27/tree/master/03-the-mountain/01-nodejs-drill/02-npxcard)

+## Who ?

-This is a solo project to learn how to create a npm package et publish it on [npm](https://www.npmjs.com)
+This is a solo mini-project to learn how to create a simple card with npx !

 ## Where ?

-This is a challenge assigned by [BECODE](https://becode.org/) training center, to learn how to code npx business card on npm
+This is a challenge assigned by [BECODE](https://becode.org/) training center.

-## Usage :

-Via npx :
+## How to use it ?

+You can type the following command

         npx card-zena

 Voilà ;)